The term ‘kerb appeal’ refers to how attractive a property looks when viewed from the street.

 Install an Awning

 As you assess your home, think about how it’s affected by different weather.
 Awnings present an opportunity to tackle any potential concerns when it comes to protecting against the elements.
 For example, you may use a patio awning to prevent rainfall over your entertainment area or purchase garden awnings to shade the deck in summer.
 You may also put up exterior shades for your privacy while hanging out in your outdoor spaces.

 You can find a range of bespoke awnings for sale on the Nationwide website.
 From self-cleaning patio awnings with UV protection to retractable awnings that don’t get in the way, each product is fitted by qualified experts and supported by an extensive 5-year guarantee.
 Look into folding arm awnings for an added touch of convenience.

 If you end up with cables or electrical fixtures in view, a simple paint job can stop them from sticking out.

 The front entrance is likely a major focal point of your property.
 It’s the first element that visitors interact with and sets the stage for everything that follows.

 Begin with the door.
 When last did you repaint or replace it?
 An unsuitable colour or visible wear and tear suggest that it’s time for an upgrade.
 Depending on the material, you might only need to apply a fresh coat of paint.
 The good news is that even a full door replacement to match the rest of your architecture is an easy DIY job.

-If your property sports a front porch, be sure to treat it with the same level of care.
+If your property sports a front porch, be sure to treat it with the same level of care, while you could also get a miramar beach screen porch to make it look better.
 This could mean a repaint, repairs or some basic cleaning.
+People can check power washing Houston, for the best cleaning services.
 You can make your entrance more comfortable and welcoming by incorporating: